 Rest is also critical.
 Take time off from running each week to help avoid injuries and fatigue that can occur when you push too hard.

 Always take it slow when you’re starting out.
 If you’re training for a 5K, you’re not going to run that distance on your first day of training.
 Start with shorter runs and gradually increase your distance over the course of several weeks.

 Another important tip: Never increase distance and intensity during the same week.

 Finally, before you start your training, check in with your doctor.
-“He or she may have some injury prevention suggestions and can address any possible limitations you might have,” Travers says.
+“They may have some injury prevention suggestions and can address any possible limitations you might have,” Travers says.

 Implementing these tips can help make you a stronger runner and empower you to achieve your goals, no matter how ambitious they are.